-- Having a credit risk management framework that consists of appropriate controls and senior management governance and oversight, - The establishment of well-defined policies and procedures for the identification, measurement and control of credit risk, - A centralised credit risk control function under the responsibility of the Chief Risk Officer (CRO) who has a right of veto on credit and underwriting transactions, - Having thorough risk analysis and reporting functions, conducted by a credit management team with the capabilities and resources to evaluate and monitor the exposures and limits, - By the implementation of the Bank's risk appetite framework, - Ensuring understanding of vulnerabilities through stress testing and reverse stress testing, - Having strong rating systems to measure the risk of individual transactions, - By regular reviews conducted by Audit Department Credit Review Group to ensure compliance with policies, procedures and market best practice.
+- Having a credit risk management framework that consists of appropriate controls and senior management governance and oversight; - The establishment of well-defined policies and procedures for the identification, measurement and control of credit risk; - A centralised credit risk control function, under the responsibility of the Co-Chief Risk Officer's (Co-CRO's).
+The Co-CRO's have a right of veto on credit and underwriting transactions; - Having thorough risk analysis and reporting functions, conducted by a credit management team with the capabilities and resources to evaluate and monitor the exposures and limits; - By the implementation of the Bank's risk appetite framework; - Ensuring understanding of vulnerabilities through stress testing and reverse stress testing; - Having strong rating systems to measure the risk of individual transactions; and - By regular reviews conducted by Audit Department Credit Review Group to ensure compliance with policies, procedures and market best practice.